 Project overview (Malawi groundnuts):

-Gender justice: training farmer leaders to become gender champions and mainstreaming gender across all training.
+Gender justice: trained farmer leaders to become gender champions and mainstreaming gender across all training.
 As labour intensive nut processing is considered ‘woman’s work,’ we use the Gender Action Learning System (GALS) methodology at the household and organisational level to ensure women are recognised and fairly rewarded.

-Sustainable agriculture: trainings on good agricultural practices, including land use and preparation, planting varietals, and sustainably increasing yields.
+Sustainable agriculture: workshops on good agricultural practices, including land use and preparation, planting varietals, and sustainably increasing yields.
 We also promote water conservation as climate change associated erratic rainfall is increasing causing water stress.

 Business Management: work with groundnut associations to make buying systems more effective, efficient, and traceable.
 We also support extension services provided by cooperatives, improving the design, implementation and monitoring of training and producing a good practice handbook.